wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 title: Complete Gym Guide for Beginners
 ---

 Back in December 2021, I decided to go to the gym.
 And I did.
-Over time I became a strong, healthy, fit, and confident motherfucker.
+Over time I became a strong, healthy, fit, and confident person.
 And don't even get me started on the mental health benefits.
 They are priceless.

 As of August 2023, I am still working out and I keep reaping the benefits by the day.
 I went from this-